6th October 2017

 Eleanor Mackintosh, Convener of the CNPA Planning Committee said: “Glenshee is one of the Park’s key attractions and is very important to the local economy.
 I fully support this development and welcome Glenshee Ltd’s investment in the ski centre to ensure its ongoing viability and I am sure the new chairlift will prove very popular with skiers and snowboarders.”

 The CNPA Board and Planning Committee meetings took place this morning (Friday 6 October) at Boat of Garten with five new faces at the table.
-It was the first meeting for new local authority members Xander McDade (Perth & Kinross Council), Carolyn Caddick and Pippa Hadley (The Highland Council), Walter Wilson (Moray Council) and Ian McLaren (Angus Council).
+It was the first meeting for new local authority members Xander McDade (Perth & Kinross Council), Carolyn Caddick and Pippa Hadley (The Highland Council), Walter Wilson (no longer a member) and Ian McLaren (Angus Council).
 They take over from Kate Howie, Gregor Rimell, Bill Lobban, Fiona Murdoch and Jeanette Gaul.

 You can read the CNPA Board papers and Planning Committee papers on the CNPA website.